firesharkstudios/butterfly-server/README.md

 There are no interdependencies between the packages.
 Use any subset of the packages you wish.

-## Recommended App Design
+## Creating a Butterfly App

 #### Client Side
-- Use all static HTML, Javascript, and CSS files
+- Use all static HTML, Javascript, and CSS files (ideally served via favorite CDN)
 - Perform actions by calling a RESTful Api on a `WebApiServer`
 - Create and maintain a `Channel` to a `ChannelServer` to receive data
 - Use whatever data binding library you wish ([Vue.js](https://vuejs.org/), [AngularJS](https://angularjs.org/), [React](https://reactjs.org/), etc)